 - Is it a pass/fail screen for new board and staff recruits?

 If you didn’t have a recent example of faith factoring in a decision, or if you answered “No” to any of the questions, then you may have a problem with mission drift.
-There is a handy free assessment tool you can use to see how much in danger of mission drift your ministry is.
-(Use the white button partway down the page just after the video to open the assessment.)
+There is a handy free assessment tool you can use to see how much in danger of mission drift your ministry is (starting on page 92 of the Mission True Workbook).

 Responsibility for preventing mission drift